Prop F (2020): Business Tax Overhaul

 Calculating Quarterly Payments:

-Proposition F changes how quarterly payments are calculated
+Proposition F changed how quarterly payments are calculated

-Quarterly estimated payments reflected in our system will be based on your 2020 Annual Business Tax Return filing and will be displayed in the payment portal.
-You may pay the lesser of:
+Quarterly estimated payments reflected in our system were based on 2020 Annual Business Tax Return filings and were displayed in the payment portal.
+Businesses were able to pay the lesser of:

 • The amount displayed in the payment portal; or